giantswarm/fmt/go/general_style_guide.md

 or `--skip-files <regex to match files>`
 3. For a rule which should be suppressed only for a specific code line or block, it can be silenced with `//no-lint:<linter name>`.
 This should be used sparingly to avoid forming a bad habit of simply silencing bad code.

+Options 1 and 2 can only be applied by updating the command in `architect-orb`.

 Details for using all of these methods can be found in the [False Positives](https://github.com/golangci/golangci-lint#false-positives) section of the docs.